Wind-River/device-remote-gui/wrlinux/README.md

 # Example platform setup for building containers with wrlinux

 This example builds two containers
-* a website containing GUI
+* a dashboard containing GUI (via webserver, html5, javascripts, websockets, protobuf etc)
-* sensordata that feeds the GUI (named simulator) with data updates
+* sensordata that feeds the dashboard (named simulator as it is simulated sensor data) with data updates

 ## configuring
 * update location of where a wrlinux mirror is installed in your host